U.S. government crackdown threatens Kaspersky’s American dream

 "I don’t believe in geographic restrictions that say, 'Because Kaspersky is a Russian-based company, therefore it is bad,'" said former White House cybersecurity policy coordinator Michael Daniel.
 "You would want your decision to be based on actual corporate bad behavior."

-Reporting by Jim Finkle in Toronto, Dustin Volz in Washington and Joseph Menn in San Francisco.; Editing by Jonathan Weber and Ross Colvin.
+Reporting by Jim Finkle in Toronto, Dustin Volz in Washington and Joseph Menn in San Francisco